 - You are violent toward your children

 It’s best to show them that you have nothing to hide.
-They may want to ask you questions about how you parent.
-They may also want to speak to your child, with or without you present.
+They may also want to ask you questions about how you parent and speak to your child.

-We can help you speak to a top Los Angeles DUI Lawyer for FREE.
+We can help you speak to a top Los Angeles DUI Lawyer for free.
 We’ll take basic details about your case and match you with a lawyer who has the right experience.
-They’ll give you a free, no obligation meeting to discuss your case and get basic advice on how to proceed.
-Fill out the form to the right and get your free case evaluation today.
+They’ll give you a free, no-obligation meeting to discuss your case and get basic advice on how to proceed.
+Contact us and get your free case evaluation today.